serbrious/neuro-game-sdk/README.md

 There are also SDKs available for Unity and Godot.
 If you would like to use the Neuro API in a different engine or programming language, you will have to implement the websocket protocol yourself.
 If you do so, consider opening a pull request to this repository to share your implementation with others.

-Please familiarize yourself with the API documentation before using the SDKs.

 ## Information

 The SDKs have been created and optimized for turn-based games, namely Inscryption, Liar's Bar and Buckshot Roulette.